ahlashkari/AuthAttLyzer/README.md

 ## AuthAttLyzer-V1
 This sub-project extracted three groups of features including N-gram and Word-based embeddings from Language-independent, and Abstract Syntax Tree (AST) from language-dependent categorie from a source code in C programming language.

+## References and Citation for AuthAttLyzer-V1
+For citation in your works and also understanding AuthAttLyzer completely, you can find below published papers.
+- Abhishek Chopra, Nikhill Vombatkere and Arash Habibi Lashkari, "AuthAttLyzer: A Robust defensive distillation-based Authorship Attribution framework", The 12th International Conference on Communication and Network Security (ICCNS22), Beijing, China, 2022

 ## AuthAttLyzer-V2
 This sub-project extracted all language-independent features including Code-based and Text-based from the source code.

-## References and Citation
+## References and Citation for AuthAttLyzer-V2

-For citation in your works and also understanding AuthAttLyzer completely, you can find below published papers.

-For the AuthAttLyzer-V1:

- - Abhishek Chopra, Nikhill Vombatkere and Arash Habibi Lashkari, "AuthAttLyzer: A Robust defensive distillation-based Authorship Attribution framework", The 12th International Conference on Communication and Network Security (ICCNS22), Beijing, China, 2022

 For the AuthAttLyzer-V2: